JustinRobbins7/CSCI-8420-Team-1/Project-Proposal.md

 ---

 ### *1.2.
 Possible Threats to Operational Environment*
 Due to the nature of Liberapay there are possible threats within its operational environment.
-Those threats exist because of the vulnerabilities (discussed in the vulnerabilities section below) that Liberapay has.
+Those threats exist because of the vulnerabilities (discussed in the Vulnerabilities section below) that Liberapay has.
 The two main possible threats that we have identified when it comes to Liberapay pertain to:
-1. Interception of payment information (Monetary Concerns):  Since Liberapay deals with donations/crowdfunding.
-An opportunity could exist for attackers to intercept such transactions and gain access to financial information of users.
+1. Interception of payment information (Monetary Concerns): Since Liberapay deals with donations/crowdfunding, an opportunity could exist for attackers to intercept such transactions and gain access to financial information of users.
 2. Unauthorized access to private information (Privacy Concerns): Users of Liberapay have to register accounts to use it.
 Those accounts contain private information pertaining to the user, such as statements, names, goals etc...
 An opportunity could exist for attackers to get unauthorized access to an account and obtain a victim’s private information.

 ### *1.3.
 Software Security Features*
 Based on the purpose of Liberapay, the software security features should revolve around three main categories: Payment Process, User Data Management, and Miscellaneous.

-<ins>Payment</ins>
+<ins>Payment Process</ins>
 * SSL Protocol
 * PCI Compliance
 * Tokenization